 - Page 19:How to Use Google Hangouts From Your Apple Watch

-It's been two years since the Apple Watch's debut and while it hasn't yet become as indispensable as the smartphone, it's still managed to fill a need for many users.
+The Apple Watch may not have become as indispensable as your smartphone.
+But since Apple first took the wraps off its smartwatch in 2015, the Apple Watch has still managed to fill a need for many users, and the addition of cellular connectivity in the latest version makes this gadget even more useful.
 The key to making the Apple Watch an essential part of your life?
 Know how to get the most of it.
-We've got an in-dept guide to Apple's smartwatch, but let's start with some quick tips and tricks that make the Apple Watch even easier to use.—Dan Moren
+We've got an in-depth guide to Apple's smartwatch, but let's start with some quick tips and tricks that make the Apple Watch even easier to use. —Dan Moren

 Switching Between Apps